webhintio/hint/packages/rule-x-content-type-options/README.md

-Going back to the previous example, if the `X-Content-Type-Options: nosniff` header is sent for the script, if the browser detects that it’s a script and it wasn’t served with one of the [JavaScript media type][javascript media types], it will block it.
+Going back to the previous example, if the `X-Content-Type-Options: nosniff` header is sent for the script, if the browser detects that it’s a script and it wasn’t served with one of the [JavaScript media type][javascript media types], the script will be blocked.

 Note: [Modern browsers only respect the header for scripts and stylesheets][fetch spec blocking], and sending the header for other